-For over 130 years, First Unitarian Universalist Church of Wichita has been committed to providing a space for liberal religious practice and social action in our community.
-FUUW feels that social action is our opening to meet the community where they are at, while providing meaningful experiences for FUUW members to live out our shared principles.
+For over 135 years, First Unitarian Universalist Church of Wichita has been committed to providing a space for liberal religious practice and social action in our community.
+First UU feels that social action is our opening to meet the community where they are at, while providing meaningful experiences for First UU members to live out our shared principles.

 As an intentional community that is committed to justice, and taking action to bring about positive change, our commitment to living out our principles is stronger than ever.
-Please join us every third Sunday after the service (12:15pm) as we reaffirm our 7 principles, and organize to take action in advancing justice together.
-For more information contact Margi Ault-Duell at email@example.com.
+Please join us every third Sunday via Zoom Meeting after the service (12:00 p.m.) as we reaffirm our 7 principles, and organize to take action in advancing justice together.